-Constraint File
+Constraints File

-You can set the name of a constraint file used by XST by entering the name of the constraint file in the Value for Constraint File.
+You can set the name of a constraints file used by XST by entering the name of the constraints file in the Value for Constraints File.
 Do not use directory or file names that contain spaces.

 Inference Report Detail